 Well, there won’t be a real Shakedown because Vegas has this little thing called “The Strip” that will serve as a 4.2 mile lot all three nights.
 The scene before and after the shows should be electric with a smorgasbord of Halloween costumes in every direction.
 We expect to see a heavy dose of wingsuits and wombats this year.

 If you’re staying at the MGM Grand like most of us, and like to get your swim on, you’ve hit the jackpot.
 There is a seven-acre complex that is rated the best in the city.
-Instead of a Lot scene, we could call it the “pool scene: That’s where our crew will be posted up pre-show so come say hello, but please don’t judge our tans.
-And if you were hoping to make a return to the famous Lion Habitat at MGM, quit while your ahead.
+Instead of a Lot scene, we could call it the “pool scene”.
+That’s where our crew will be posted up pre-show so come say hello, but please don’t judge our tans.
+And if you were hoping to make a return to the famous Lion Habitat at MGM, quit while you’re ahead.
 The lions were removed in 2012 during the MGM’s renovation.
 It’ll be interesting to see how this “scene” compares to the Thomas & Mack, the site of Phish’s last few appearances in Sin City.

 Pre-Events & Late-Nights: